ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

 |--- 1.
 Modelling
             |--- 1.
 Heuristic Approach
             |--- 2.
 Machine Learning Approach
+                    Mostly used in basic sentiment analysis problem's.
+                    |--- Popular ML Algorithms
+                            |--- Naive Bayes
+                            |--- Logistic Reg.
+                            |--- Support Vector Machine
+                            |--- Latent Dirichlet Allocation (LDA)
+                            |--- Hidden Markov Model (HMM)
+                            ...
             |--- 3.
 Deep Learning Approach
                         |--- 1.
 Transfer Learning
                                 ex.
 BERT Model
                         |--- 2.
 RNN(Recurrent Neural Nertwork)
                                 Deal with sequential data.
-Used in Bot's, alexa, siri...
+Used in Bot's, alexa, siri, machine translation...
             |--- 4.
 Cloud API's
                     GCP, Azure, AWS... have sol. of different problems we can directly use their API's.
                     In this case we don't need to use any algorithm, directly hit the api's and use their services.

+        Note - Which approach we need to use is depends on 2 things :
+               1. Amount of data.
+               2. Nature of problem statement.

 |--- 2.
-Evalution
+Evaluation (In Industrial Level projects we need to focus on both the approaches)
             |--- 1.
-Intrensic Eval.
+Intrensic Evaluation (Technical Approach)
+                        |--- Confusion Matrics
+                        |--- Precision
+                        |--- Recall
+                        |--- Accuracy
+                        |--- Classification Report

             |--- 2.
-Extrensic Eval.
+Extrensic Evaluation (Business Level Approach)
+                    Once our model get deployed it becomes product and in such business setting's we evaluate our model.

 ```
 </b>